B.A. of Art

 The Department of Visual Arts offers the Bachelor of Arts degree in Art with concentrations in either Fine Arts or Graphic Design.
 All Art Studio classes meet for 6 contact hours per week - Students are expected to match these hours outside of class on their own.
 Each faculty member maintains ten office hours per week to assist students with projects and offer tutorial assistance.
 Students in studio classes should use this time to supplement time spent in class.

-Art majors start enrolling in art classes their first semester.
-Those who plan to major in Art who do not follow the required freshman and sophomore class offerings may hinder a four-year graduation schedule.
+All art majors start enrolling in art classes their first semester.
+Those who do not follow the required freshman and sophomore class offerings may hinder a four-year graduation schedule.

 All majors are required to participate in a variety of activities, not only attending class, but attendance at departmental functions and exhibitions are part of the graduation requirements.